e280/renraku/README.md

       },
     }))
     ```
+    - `meta.request` is the http node request object (with headers and stuff)
+    - `meta.ip` is the ip address associated with the request
     - for input validation, you should use [zod](https://github.com/colinhacks/zod) or something
 1. 🍏 **make an http server** — `server.ts`
     ```ts